Bhupesh-V/Bhupesh-V.github.io/now.md

 title: What I am doing now
 description: What is Bhupesh upto nowadays?
 A snapshot of what I am doing at the moment.
 permalink: /now/
-last_modified_at: 2025-04-16
+last_modified_at: 2025-10-18
 ---

-## Trying to level up
+## Main focus

+- Getting back into the physical world.
+My living comes from being in the digital one, and I’m a bit tired of the stark difference between them.
+As a result, I’ve started journaling, got myself a pocket diary, and some Uni-ball pens.
+- Learning about systems thinking.

+## On the back burner

+- Planning to get into Single Board Computers, get my first Raspberry Pi and hoping to run few of my projects on it.
+- Go back into adding more cool stuff on [**osscooking.com**](https://osscooking.com/).
-- At the moment I have around 3+ YoE as a professional software engineer, the transition from this mid-level position to a senior is a bit hard, but I'm trying to get there.
-Frankly, I believe its going to take a lot of years to get there.
+- Figure out actional goals to transition from a mid-level software engineer position to a senior.
+I believe its going to take a lot of years to get there.
+Plus the sad state of affairs in this industry just pisses me off.
-- 2 key things I am trying to figure out:
-  - Working with large scale systems, i.e. products/projects with a large user base.
-(Not sure if that even matters in the grand scheme of things).
-  - How to lead larger projects.
-As in taking _more_ responsibilites & ownership.

-## Working on personal projects

-- Started a minimalistic web based tool, [**osscooking.com**](https://osscooking.com/) to analyze what's happening in open-source projects as a busy dev with just 10 minutes to spare.

-## Learning

-- Currently into System's Thinking & Psychology.

 <!-- ## Trying to lead efforts as a community lead